 - Taking in the views of the surrounding mountains, including the impressive Háalda

-- Seeing landscapes that you will not find anywhere else on Earth: colourful rhyolite mountains, lush green meadows, sprawling lakes, and more.
+- Seeing landscapes that you will not find anywhere else on Earth: colorful rhyolite mountains, lush green meadows, sprawling lakes, and more.

 - The area features some incredibly colourful rhyolite mountains – from pink, red, and purple to green and yellow.
 Be sure to pack your camera!

 - Camping is the only form of accommodation available in Landmannalaugar itself.
 The campsite is comprised of a mountain hut with sleeping arrangement that can fit about 75 people as well as huts for public toilets and public showers.